xamarin/xamarin-forms-book-preview-2/README.md

 - Select **Device** to deploy to a Windows 10 Mobile device.
 These devices are expected before the end of the year.
 The **UWP** platform must be ARM.

+### Some Additional Changes (February 2016)

+Some programs aren't exactly has they appear in the book.

+- The generic forms of the `BindableProperty.Create` methods are becoming deprecated, so they have been replaced with the non-generic methods.

+- URIs -- mostly referencing stock photos on the Xamarin web site -- have been normalized.

+- The `Toolkit.Init` method in `Xamarin.FormsBook.Toolkit` is called from the `App` constructor in all programs that refererence something from the library from the XAML file but not from code.
+This is to ensure that the linker binds the toolkit library to the app.
+Formerly, these programs instantiated something in the library from the `App` constructor or the page constructor.